 Every two years, CMHA-CEI is required by MDHHS to conduct an assessment of the mental health needs of our community.
 The assessment must involve public and private providers, school systems, and other key community partners and stakeholders.
 Stakeholders are asked to share the trends and needs they identify that may be related to, or indicative of, a mental health need in our community.
 CMHA-CEI leadership reviews the survey results to develop priority needs and planned action for the agency.
 CMHA-CEI evaluated stakeholder concerns over the year from a survey that was conducted in 2019.
-Needs included public promotion and use of data, access and delivery of housing, crisis services collaboration with school districts regarding referral for mental health services, suicide prevention, and community inclusion, the next stakeholder assessment will be conducted during January 2021 for the annual submission of FY2020.
+Needs included public promotion and use of data, access and delivery of housing, crisis services collaboration with school districts regarding referral for mental health services, suicide prevention, and community inclusion.
+This years' stakeholder survey was put on hold due to the COVID-19 pandemic and instead Director's created a COVID-19 Priority Plan.